 Metabolomics offers a fresh perspective on cancer biology by focusing on the dynamic and functional aspects of metabolism.
 By analyzing the unique metabolic profiles of cancer cells, researchers gain valuable insights into how these cells adapt to their environment, sustain rapid growth, and evade normal cellular regulation.
 Unraveling these metabolic alterations provides a deeper understanding of cancer biology and offers potential targets for developing novel therapeutic strategies.

-One of the key applications of metabolomics in cancer research is the identification of metabolite biomarkers.
+One of the key metabolomics in cancer research and emerging applications in clinical is the identification of metabolite biomarkers.
 Metabolomic profiling of biofluids or tissue samples can reveal distinctive metabolic signatures associated with different types and stages of cancer.
 These biomarkers hold tremendous potential for early cancer detection, improving diagnostic accuracy, and predicting patient outcomes.
 Non-invasive liquid biopsies using metabolomics biomarkers may revolutionize cancer screening and monitoring in the future.

 Metabolomics plays a crucial role in identifying metabolic vulnerabilities unique to cancer cells.
 By revealing the specific metabolic pathways that cancer cells rely on for survival and proliferation, metabolomics opens new avenues for targeted therapies.
 These therapies aim to disrupt the altered metabolic pathways, selectively killing cancer cells while sparing healthy cells.
 This personalized approach holds promise for more effective and less toxic cancer treatments.

 Beyond cancer research, metabolomics is finding its way into clinical applications, where it has the potential to transform cancer care: